smf-steve/parse_options/MUSING.md

       - initial character:
         * ":" : getopt returns ':' instead of '?'
         * "+" : scan stops after the first non-optional character
-        * "-" : non-option parameter are outputted where they are found
+        * "-" : non-option parameter are emitted where they are found
         ```bash
         $ getopt -o "-C:a" -- -C . commit -a
         -C -C '.' 'commit' -a --